 Conversion Rates for Google Ads

 The next thing to consider is conversion.
 Not all traffic is created equal and optimizing an Adwords search campaign or display campaign will be an ongoing task.
 Part of this is making sure that you are bidding on search terms that are converting into leads.
-While there is more to conversion than just that, a honed in campaign should have a good pulse on what kw are converting for you and which ones are not.
+While there is more to conversion than just that, a honed in campaign should have a good pulse on what keywords are converting for you and which ones are not.
+This is why proper keyword research is so essential to a successful campaign.

 All this to say, when deciding what to budget keeping conversion rates in mind is key to understanding how far your budget will take you.
 Using the example from before of 100 clicks per month, understand that a good conversion rate would be 5%.
 This means that of the 100 that hit your website or landing page that only 5 will take the action that you want them to take.
 So if $500/mth gets you 100 clicks and 5 of those clicks turn into leads your cost per lead is $100.
 This is the type of information that I try and walk clients through to decide what they may want to budget.
 If you want 20 leads a month in this example you may need to budget around $2000/mth to accomplish that goal.